Sciss/LucreData/README.md

 * `mutable-views` &ndash; Some Swing based views to show the mutable data structures
 * `txn-views` &ndash; Some Swing based views to show the transactional data structures

+__Note:__ Due to a bug in sbt 0.11.2, you are screwed if you try to do `sbt publish-local` (scaladoc fails).
+Currently you need to use a snapshot version of sbt to do that.

 ### creating an IntelliJ IDEA project